-Trainings are available to members and nonmembers and include sessions for D&I committees, attorneys and staff, and one-on-one consultations.
+Trainings and other educational consultations are available to members and nonmembers and include sessions for D&I committees, attorneys and staff, and one-on-one consultations.

 * New – Intercultural Developmental Inventory